 The Company attempted to engage Shiseido in settlement discussions by written letters, without success.
 The Company obtained a legal opinion from a lawyer about proceeding with arbitration.
 Based on that legal advice, the Company consulted with lawyers that specialize in international arbitration and retained a law firm based in Switzerland, called Aceris Law, to represent the Company in the arbitration.
-The Company and Aceris Law filed a Notice of Arbitration with the International Center for Dispute Resolution (ICDR), which is the arbitral tribunal that has jurisdiction over the Agreement between the Parties.
+The Company and Aceris Law filed a Notice of Arbitration over the Agreement between the Parties.
 The Company issued a Press Release advising shareholders of this milestone.
 Shiseido served the Company with its Response to the Notice of Arbitration and the Company's legal counsel reviewed Shiseido's Response with the Company.
 Based on Shiseido's Response to the Notice of Arbitration, the Company made a strategic and legally necessary step of terminating the Agreement with Shiseido.
 A Press Release was issued advising shareholders of this milestone.

-From January 1, 2022 - July 6, 2022 the Company has taken the following legal actions as part of the arbitration:
+From January 1, 2022 - August 26, 2022 the Company has taken the following legal actions as part of the arbitration:

-The Company's legal counsel has continued to fulfil the procedural requirements of the ICDR arbitration process, which to-date has included vetting and agreeing to the arbitration panel, making procedural applications, drafting the Statement of Claim and witness statements, corresponding with the panel and opposing counsel regarding the procedural calendar for the full arbitration process, etc.
+The Company's legal counsel has continued to fulfil the procedural requirements of the ICDR arbitration process, which to-date has included drafting filing the Notice of Claim, vetting and agreeing to the arbitration panel, making procedural applications, drafting and filing the Statement of Claim and witness statements, corresponding with the panel and opposing counsel regarding the procedural calendar for the full arbitration process, etc. The Company is now awaiting the filing of the Statement of Defence by Shiseido's counsel.